Van Helsing (film): Cast

+Production

+Universal Pictures wanted to reinvent their iconic movie monsters and wanted to replicate the formula that had worked for both The Mummy (1999) and The Mummy Returns (2001).
+This was not only attempted by bringing on Stephen Sommers as the director but also with the release date of May 7, 2004, which was five years to the date after The Mummy opened in 1999.
+The Mummy took the classic monster in an action-adventure tone, so it made sense to do the same with Van Helsing.
+While The Mummy was much inspired by Indiana Jones, Van Helsing drew heavily from James Bond films.

+Richard Roxburgh, who was cast as Dracula, said that he loved the old Universal monster films, Klaus Kinski's Nosferatu and Gary Oldman's Dracula and in general likes "the dark, sad, kind of naïve, Germanic type of monster movie".
+About his physical transformation for the role, Roxburgh said that "it's a pretty significant physical transformation.
+There is obviously darker hair and I wanted a sense of a Romany king or leader, a faded aristocrat.
+I liked that gypsy element.
+So the character looks nothing like me".

 Soundtrack

 The film's original soundtrack was composed by Alan Silvestri.

 Merchandise

 Video game

 Vivendi Universal Games published a Van Helsing video game for PlayStation 2, Xbox, and Game Boy Advance.
-The game follows a similar plot to the film, has gameplay similar to Devil May Cry and the PS2 and Xbox versions feature the voice talent of many of the actors including Hugh Jackman.
+The game follows a similar plot to the film, has gameplay similar to Devil May Cry, and the PS2 and Xbox versions feature the voice talent of many of the actors including Hugh Jackman.

 Slot games

 Van Helsing also features in a slot game produced by International Game Technology.
-The game is available in real world casinos and online, though users in Argentina, Australia, Canada, China, France, Germany, Israel, Italy, Netherlands, Nigeria, Norway, Russia, South Africa, Thailand, Turkey, and the US are excluded from playing the online games.
+The game is available in real-world casinos and online, though users in Argentina, Australia, Canada, China, France, Germany, Israel, Italy, Netherlands, Nigeria, Norway, Russia, South Africa, Thailand, Turkey, and the US are excluded from playing the online games.

 Reception

 Box office

 The film earned $51 million at #1 during the opening weekend of May 7–9, 2004.
 The film eventually grossed US$300,257,475 worldwide, of which US$120,177,084 was from the US.